 - Add the remaining of the water and let it cool & steep for at least 2 hours (I let mine sit overnight covered on my counter since I like it to have a strong flavor!)

-- When ready, just strain it to remove the flowers.
-Taste for sugar and water and add more if necessary.
+- Taste for sugar and water and add more if necessary.

-That’s it!
-Keep in refrigerator until ready to use and serve over ice.
+- That’s it!
+Keep in refrigerator until ready to use and serve over ice just like iced tea.

 MORE OF MY Favorite…